libp2p/specs/connections/muxer-sel-in-sec-handshake.md

     ["/yamux/1.0.0", "/mplex/6.7.0", "libp2p"]

 The multiplexer list is ordered by preference, with the most preferred multiplexer at the beginning.
+The server SHOULD choose the supported protocol by going through its preferred protocol list and search if the protocol is supported by the client too.
+If no mutually supported protocol is found the TLS handshake will fail.

 The "libp2p" protocol code MUST always be the last item in the multiplexer list.
 The reason for adding this special protocol code is to ensure backward compatibility.
 In the previous versions that do not support this feature, the ALPN extension field is alwasy populated with a key "libp2p".
-By appending the key of "libp2p" to the end of the supported multiplexer list, the overlap of the peer's supported ALPN protocols is always satisfied when different versions of libp2p are negotiating a TLS connection.
+By appending the key of "libp2p" to the end of the supported multiplexer list, the overlap of the peer's supported ALPN protocols is always guaranteed when different versions of libp2p are negotiating a TLS connection.

-In the case that "libp2p" is the result of TLS ALPN, an empty result MUST be returned to the upgrade process to indicate that no multiplexer was selected.
-And the upgrade process MUST fall back to the multistream-selection protocol to negotiate the multiplexer to be selected.
-This fallback behavior ensures backward compatibility with previous versions that do not support the feature specified by this document.
+In the case that "libp2p" is the result of TLS ALPN, The upgrade process MUST fall back to the multistream-selection protocol to negotiate the multiplexer to be used.
+This fallback behavior ensures backward compatibility.

-The server SHOULD choose the supported protocol by going through its preferred protocol list and search if the protocol is supported by the client too.
-If no mutually supported protocol is found the TLS handshake will fail.

-If the selected item from the multiplexer list is "libp2p" then the multiplexer negotiation process returns an empty result, and the multistream-selection protocol MUST be run to negotiate the multiplexer.

 ### Multiplexer negotiation over Noise

-The libp2p Noise Specification allows the Noise handshake process to carry early data.
+The libp2p Noise Specification allows the Noise handshake messages to carry early data.
 [Noise-Early-Data] is carried in the second and third message of the XX handshake pattern as illustrated in the following message sequence chart.
 The second message carries early data in the form of a list of multiplexers supported by the responder, ordered by preference.
-The initiator sends its supported multiplexer list in the third message to the responder.
+The initiator sends its supported multiplexer list in the third message of the handshake process.

-For security reasons the early data is not processed until the Noise handshake is finished.
+For security reasons the early data SHALL not be processed until the Noise handshake is finished.
 After the Noise handshake process is fully done, the initiator and responder will both process the received early data and select the multiplexer to be used.
 They both iterate through the responder's preferred multiplexer list in order, and if the multiplexer is also supported by the initiator, that multiplexer is selected.
-If no mutually supported multiplexer is found, the multiplexer negotiation process MUST fall back to multistream-selection protocol.
+If no mutually supported multiplexer is found, the multiplexer negotiation process MUST fall back to multistream -selection protocol.

 Example: Noise handshake between peers that have a mutually supported multiplexer.